PinkProgramming/git-intro/index.md

 # What is Git
 Git is a free and open source version control system (https://git-scm.com/).
+It was first written by [the Linux founder](https://github.com/torvalds) and it got its name by several (arbitrary) [reasons](https://github.com/git/git/blob/master/README.md).

 Git looks scarier than it really is.
 Once you learn some of the commands, it just a matter of practicing.
 Harder to get the courage to get started, easier to use when it becomes a habit.